Good Wild Harmonic Bundles and Good Filtered Higgs Bundles: Introduction

-In \cite{Donaldson-Narasimhan-Seshadri}, Donaldson introduced the method of global analysis to reprove the theorem of Narasimhan-Seshadri.
-In \cite{don3}, by using the method of the heat flow associated to the Hermitian-Einstein condition, he established the equivalence of the slope polystability condition and the existence of a Hermitian-Einstein metric for holomorphic vector bundles on any complex projective surface.
-The important concept of Donaldson functional was also introduced in \cite{don3}.
+In~\cite{Donaldson-Narasimhan-Seshadri}, Donaldson introduced the method of global analysis to reprove the theorem of~Nara\-si\-mhan--Seshadri.
+In~\cite{don3}, by using the method of the heat flow associated with the Hermitian--Einstein condition, he established the equivalence of the slope polystability condition and the existence of a Hermitian--Einstein metric for holomorphic vector bundles on any complex projective surface.
+The important concept of Donaldson functional was also introduced in~\cite{don3}.

-Eventually, Donaldson \cite{don} and Uhlenbeck-Yau \cite{uy} established the equivalence on any dimensional complex projective manifolds.
-Note that Uhlenbeck-Yau proved it for any compact K\"ahler manifolds, more generally.
-The correspondence is called with various names; Kobayashi-Hitchin correspondence, Hitchin-Kobayashi correspondence, Donaldson-Hitchin-Uhlenbeck-Yau correspondence, etc. In this paper, we adopt Kobayashi-Hitchin correspondence.
+Eventually, Donaldson~\cite{don} and Uhlenbeck--Yau~\cite{uy} established the equivalence on any dimensional complex projective manifolds.
+Note that Uhlenbeck--Yau proved it for any compact K\"ahler manifolds, more generally.
+The correspondence is called with various names; Kobayashi--Hitchin correspondence, Hitchin--Kobayashi correspondence, Donaldson--Hitchin--Uhlenbeck--Yau correspondence, etc. In~this paper, we call it the Kobayashi--Hitchin correspondence.

-As a consequence of the Kobayashi-Hitchin correspondence and the Kobayashi-L\"ubke inequality, we also obtain an equivalence between unitary flat bundles and slope polystable holomorphic vector bundles $E$ satisfying $\mu_{\omega}(E)=0$ and $\int_X\ch_2(E)\omega^{\dim X-2}=0$.
-Note that Mehta and Ramanathan \cite{mehta-ramanathan1, mehta-ramanathan2} deduced the equivalence on complex projective manifolds directly from the equivalence in the surface case due to Donaldson \cite{don3}.
+As a consequence of the Kobayashi--Hitchin correspondence and the Kobayashi--L\"ubke ine\-qu\-a\-lity, we also obtain an equivalence between unitary flat bundles and slope polystable holomorphic vector bundles $E$ satisfying $\mu_{\omega}(E)=0$ and $\int_X\ch_2(E)\omega^{\dim X-2}=0$.
+Note that Mehta and Ramanathan~\cite{mehta-ramanathan1, mehta-ramanathan2} deduced the equivalence on complex projective manifolds directly from the equivalence in the surface case due to Donaldson \cite{don3}.

-\subsubsection{Higgs bundles and $\lambda$-flat bundles}
+\subsubsection{Higgs bundles and $\boldsymbol\lambda$-flat bundles}

-Such correspondences have been also studied for vector bundles equipped with something additional, which are also called Kobayashi-Hitchin correspondences in this paper.
+Such correspondences have been also studied for vector bundles equipped with some additional structure, which are also called Kobayashi--Hitchin correspondences in this paper.
 One of the most rich and influential is the case of Higgs bundles, pioneered by Hitchin and Simpson.

-Let $(E,\delbar_E)$ be a holomorphic vector bundle on a compact Riemann surface $C$.
-A Higgs field of $(E,\delbar_E)$ is a holomorphic section $\theta$ of $\End(E)\otimes\Omega^1_C$.
+Let $\big(E,\delbar_E\big)$ be a holomorphic vector bundle on a compact Riemann surface $C$.
+A Higgs field of $\big(E,\delbar_E\big)$ is a holomorphic section $\theta$ of $\End(E)\otimes\Omega^1_C$.
 Let $h$ be a Hermitian metric of $E$.
-We obtain the Chern connection $\delbar_E+\del_{E,h}$ and its curvature $R(h)$.
+We~obtain the Chern connection $\delbar_E+\del_{E,h}$ and its curvature $R(h)$.
 Let $\theta^{\dagger}_h$ denote the adjoint of $\theta$.
-In \cite{hitchin}, Hitchin introduced the following equation, called the Hitchin equation:
+In~\cite{hitchin}, Hitchin introduced the following equation, called the Hitchin equation,